malikperang/devops-sim-lab-my/beginner/README.md

 1. Students are able to build up the fundamental knowledges on Infrastructure and IaC as an enabler to DevOps practice.
 2. Students are able to demonstrate the difference between VM's and Containers administrations using IaC tools.
 3. Students are able to demonstrate autonomy of Application Rollout & Rollback to meet DevOps principles.
-4. Students are able to carry out Production ready VM's and Container servers with IaC solutions.
+4. Students are able to carry out Production Enterprise ready VM's and Container servers with IaC solutions.
 5. Students are able to undestand the value,benefits, and needs of IaC to become a Junior DevOps
-6. Students are able to simulate the IaC knowledge over any IaC tools that available in this world
+6. Students are able to simulate the IaC knowledge over any  Enterprise IaC tools that available in this world